 Taylor Swift's trial in Colorado DJ alleged groping case explained

+U.S. District Judge William Martinez determined that the pop star could not be held liable because David Mueller failed to prove that she personally set out to have him fired after the 2013 photo op before a concert.

+His identical allegations against Swift's mother and her radio liaison, meantime, will now go to jurors for a verdict.

-Taylor Swift testified in court Thursday that a Colorado DJ groped her backstage after a concert.
+Swift testified in court Thursday that Mueller groped her backstage after a concert.

 The singer took the witness stand in a Denver federal court and said, "it was a definite grab.
 A very long grab."

 The incident allegedly happened after a June 2013 concert when Swift was 23.
-Denver DJ David Mueller, who was a radio personality with 98.5 KYGO in Denver at the time, met Swift after the concert.
+Mueller, who was a radio personality with 98.5 KYGO in Denver at the time, met Swift after the concert.

 After posing with Swift for a photo, Swift’s security team later accused him of inappropriately grabbing Swift’s rear end and he was subsequently fired, Mueller said in a lawsuit he filed against the star.